CISiPLab/cisip-CoCa/docs/index.rst

 ..
-SparCa documentation master file, created by sphinx-quickstart on Fri Nov 19 13:15:23 2021.
+CoCa documentation master file, created by sphinx-quickstart on Fri Nov 19 13:15:23 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Sparse Image Captioning's documentation!
+Welcome to CISiP-CoCa's documentation!
 ===================================================